 Chapter questions

-- Chapter questions eat up word count and page count, and the book is already large.
+• Chapter questions eat up word count and page count, so I needed to keep it succinct in the book

-- Moving the chapter questions to the website might reduce the book page count, and allow me to work on the questions next semester.
+• Moving some chapter questions to the website helped reduce the book page count

 Why a resource page, and why one for each chapter?